renatogalera/ai-commit/README.md

 ai-commit --template "Branch: {GIT_BRANCH}\nCommit: {COMMIT_MESSAGE}"
 ```

-Inserts the current branch name and AI-generated message into the final commit log.
+This inserts the current branch name and the AI-generated commit message into the final commit.

 ### 5. Interactive Commit Splitting (Partial Commits)